This Policy addresses requests for time off from work for religious holidays.

-Washington, D.C.
-This Policy applies to all employees of New York University-Washington, D.C.
+Washington, D.C. and California.
+This Policy applies to all employees of New York University-Washington, D.C. and California.

 An employee may take time off for religious holidays not included in the University’s list of scheduled holidays, unless the time off presents an undue hardship to the University.
 Before a determination of undue hardship can be made: (i) NYU’s Office of Equal Opportunity (OEO) must be consulted, and (ii) the process and procedure provided in the Accommodation of Prospective and Current Employees (Religion) must be followed.

 The employee should provide his or her supervisor with notice of the need for time off as early as possible, so that there is sufficient time to consider the request and, where approved, make appropriate arrangements in the employee’s absence.